ZedZeroth/ZedBot2/README.md

 ## Model identifiers

 All models have a unique incrementing integer "id" property used in the Eloquent database as their primary key, and as a foreign key for defining their relationships.
 In addition to this "id" property, each model has other unique identifier properties used for identification either on ZedBot's internal system, on **NETWORK**s/**EXHANGE**s, or in communication with **Customers**.
-Such identifiers force the consideration of uniqueness in the real-world in order to avoid potential collisions (more than one real-world entity being represented by the same Eloquent model).
+Such identifiers allow a single real-world entity to be mapped to a single model despite originating from different API calls, while ensuring that collisions do not occur (more than one real-world entity being mapped to the same model).

 ### Customer Identifier